-Except on locally funded Public Projects of twenty-five thousand dollars (\$25,000) or less when the Public Project is for construction work, or fifteen thousand dollars (\$15,000) or less when the Public Project is for alteration, demolition, repair or Maintenance Work, all Contractors performing work on City Public Projects shall be subject to California Prevailing Wage Law, codified at California Labor Code section 1720 et seq., as it may be amended from time to time, or otherwise required by law.
+Contractors performing work on city public projects shall be subject to California prevailing wage law, codified at California labor code section 1720 et seq., as it may be amended from time to time, or otherwise required by law.
 The only limitation on the provisions of this subsection shall be in the event federal funding requirements supersede state prevailing wage laws, the higher wage rates shall apply.
-Any Notice Inviting Bids for Public Projects subject to the California Prevailing Wage Law shall include notification of this subsection.
+Any invitation for bids for public projects subject to the California prevailing wage law shall include notification of this subsection.